Enhanced stability of pressure relief valves: mechanistic design and analysis: Introduction

-It is widely understood that pressure-relief valve instability should not be considered in isolation, but that one needs to consider the dynamics of the whole system including the tank, valve and the inlet line connecting them.
+Since the origin of the spring-operated pressure-relief with the advent of steam engines, it has been widely understood that under certain conditions such valves can chatter.
+The first serious attempt to understand the causes of chatter was the work of Funk \cite{Funk} in the 1960s, who found that such valves are inclined to become unstable at a critical frequency that coincides with the fundamental vibratory mode of the pipeline.
+Through subsequent experimental and theoretical studies by many authors over the following 50 years, it has been well-established that pressure-relief valve instability should not be considered in isolation, but that one needs to consider the dynamics of the whole system including the tank, valve and the inlet line connecting them.
+See, for example, the extensive list of references in \cite{Darby:1,HosCh2014-I,Schmidt_models}.

-Industry standards, such as API 520/521, emphasize that to maintain reliable performance, the inlet line is usually kept as short as possible so that pressure loss does not exceed 3\% of the valve’s set opening pressure.

-In a series of papers, \cite{HosCh2014-I,HosCh2015-II,HosCh2016-III,HosCh2017-IV}, two of the present authors demonstrated that long inlet lines can also be responsible for triggering a instability in the valve.
-We developed a comprehensive theory of the so-called {\em quarter-wave} instability, backed up with experimental measurements and numerical simulations (see also \cite{Ma_experiments,Schmidt_models} for more recent validation).
+A new urgency into finding a cure for chatter instabilities emerged in the 2010s through a series of scientific studies and industrial guidance.
+Most notable were the combined numerical and experimental studies by Darby and co-workers \cite{Darby:1,Darby:2,Darby:3}, detailed numerical work by Melhem \cite{Melhem1,Melhem2} and the series of papers \cite{HosCh2014-I,HosCh2015-II,HosCh2016-III,HosCh2017-IV}.
+In particular, in this latter series the authors developed a comprehensive theory of the so-called {\em quarter-wave} instability, backed up with experimental measurements and numerical simulations (see also \cite{Ma_experiments,Schmidt_models} for more recent validation).
 It was found that all systems that involve a DSOPRV attached to inlet piping suffer from a fundamental flutter instability (or Hopf bifurcation to give it its mathematical name) in which the valve effectively applies negative damping to the fundamental quarter-wave acoustic mode of the fluid in the inlet piping.
-In addition, especially in the case of liquid service, the resulting oscillations rapidly grow into {\em chattering}, in which the valve repeatedly impacts with its seat at and upper stop at high frequency, causing damage or fatigue to the valve, as well as downstream damage through a water-hammer effects.
-Ultimately, such behavior can prevent effective pressure-relief.
+The resulting oscillations rapidly grow into {\em chattering}, in which the valve repeatedly impacts with its seat at high frequency, causing damage or fatigue to the valve.
+Ultimately, such behavior can prevent effective pressure relief.

+The case of liquid service valves is more extreme than gas or vapor because the incompressibility of the fluid makes it liable to water-hammer effects \cite{2010s:1,2010s:9,2010s:11} that can lead to downstream damage.
+Furthermore, in the liquid case, the underlying Hopf bifurcation is {\em subcritical} \cite{HosCh2016-III}, meaning that unstable valves transition directly to chatter without incipient flutter.